Micro-beads in Crest Toothpaste: Your Greensboro Dentists’ Opinion2015-02-20

 Ah wisdom teeth: those hidden, sometimes painful teeth lurking at the back of your jaw.
 Many people have their wisdom teeth taken out in their teens, but some adults still have them.
 Getting your wisdom teeth removed can be a choice or a necessity.
 You should get the opinion of a dentist at our practice in Greensboro before making a final decision, but first, let’s talk more about wisdom teeth.

-However, this doesn’t mean everyone needs to remove their wisdom teeth.
-Sometimes wisdom teeth fully erupt naturally and cleanly, giving you some extra teeth to clean and no more.
+Not everyone needs to remove their wisdom teeth.
+Sometimes wisdom teeth fully erupt naturally and cleanly, giving you some extra teeth to clean with no negative impacts.
 Again, most teenagers get their wisdom teeth taken out to avoid complications in the future, but many adults still have their wisdom teeth.
 Say you’re an adult now and you still have those wisdom teeth: should you remove your wisdom teeth anyway?
-In general, if they aren’t causing any problems, and we’ve verified in an x-ray that they don’t pose a potential problem, you’re safe for now.
+In general, if they aren’t causing any problems, and we’ve verified in a dental X-ray that they don’t pose a potential problem, you’re likely safe.
 However, we generally recommend having them removed as a precaution.
-If you want a professional opinion, come in and visit our dental office in Greensboro, and we’ll take a look and advise you what to do.